Starpad/capstone_farm/README.md

 Setting the `FLASK_ENV` variable to `development` will detect file changes and restart the server automatically.

 Setting the `FLASK_APP` variable to `app.py ` file to find the application.

+## Data modeling:
+#### models.py
+This file is the schema for the database and has some helper methods to simplyfy the API endpoints in the app.py file
+- Tables created: Animal, Species
+- Animal table is for storing all animals from the farm (colums: id [integer,primary Key], name [string, mandatory], age [integer, mandatory], comment [string], species_id [integer, ForeignKey to Species])
+- Species table is for storing the current species on the farm (columns: id [integer, primary key], name [string, mandatory], description [string], animals [relationship to Animal])

 ## REST API Documentation